YuankaiQi/REVERIE/README.md

 ```
 python tasks/REVERIE/run_search.py
 ```
-or
+or (if using docker)
 ```
-python3 tasks/REVERIE/run_search.py #if using docker
+python3 tasks/REVERIE/run_search.py
 ```
 Then run the following command to obtain the grounded object
 ```
 python tasks/REVERIE/groundingAfterNav.py
 ```
-or
+or (if using docker)
 ```
-python3 tasks/REVERIE/groundingAfterNav.py # if using docker
+python3 tasks/REVERIE/groundingAfterNav.py
 ```
 Now, you should get results in the 'experiment/releaseCheck/results/' folder.